I was born (1952) and raised on a cattle ranch near the town of Council in west central

 fell in love with the detail that is possible, and started trying my hand at it.

-After returning to my ranching roots, I started doing scrimshaw for the Buck Knife Company,
+After returning to my ranching roots, I started doing scrimshaw for the Buck Knife Company

 I no longer help run the family ranch.

-and manage the Council historical museum.
+and help manage the Council historical museum.

-My wife, Anna, is the Council Postmaster.
+My wife, Anna, retired as the Council Postmaster in 2015.

 Anna & Me